-- Take charge of their own learning and produce work to the best of their ability - Participate actively in all learning situations - Make effective use of the facilities and services provided - Comply with assessment regulations and use assessment feedback to guide their continued learning - Provide honest and constructive feedback within the opportunities provided - Support and respect the rights of fellow learners and staff - Abide by all rules and regulations and guidelines stated in the Learner Handbook - Take responsibility for their own health and safety; be conscious of the safety of others and to fully comply with Athenry centre health and safety requirements including specific requirements relating to COVID 19. - Comply with the safety requirements while undertaking a practical learning period with a host.
+- Take charge of their own learning and produce work to the best of their ability - Participate actively in all learning situations - Make effective use of the facilities and services provided - Comply with assessment regulations and use assessment feedback to guide their continued learning - Provide honest and constructive feedback within the opportunities provided - Support and respect the rights of fellow learners and staff - Abide by all rules and regulations and guidelines stated in the Learner Handbook - Take responsibility for their own health and safety; be conscious of the safety of others and to fully comply with college/centre health and safety requirements. - Comply with the safety requirements while undertaking a practical learning period with a host.